dehydratedpotato/dehydratedpotato/Privacy Policies/Coin_Fliporator_Privacy_Policy.md

 ## Collecting and Using Your Personal Data
 ### Types of Data Collected
 #### Personal Data
 We collect no Personal Data.
-The only case in which we may obtain your information is if you contact us by email.
-In those situations, we do not harvest the information, we respond as necessary and then delete the emails.
+The only case in which We may obtain your information is if you contact us by email.
+In those situations, We do not harvest the information, We respond as necessary and then delete the emails.
 Nothing is retained.
 #### Usage Data
 We collect no Usage Data.
 #### Information Collected while Using the Application
 We collect no Information.

 ### Use of Your Personal Data
-We collect no Personal Data, there is no data to share with service providers or any other entity since we do not collect it.
-The only case in which we may obtain your information is if you contact us by email.
-In those situations, we do not harvest the information, we respond as necessary and then delete the emails.
+We collect no Personal Data, there is no data to share with service providers or any other entity since We do not collect it.
+The only case in which We may obtain your information is if you contact Us by email.
+In those situations, We do not harvest the information, We respond as necessary and then delete the emails.
 Nothing is retained.

 ### Retention of Your Personal Data
 The Company does not retain your personal data since We do not collect any.